scraperapi/scraperapi-mcp/README.md

 3. Click on the settings icon (typically a gear or three dots in the upper right corner)
 4. Select the "Developer" tab
 5. Click on "Edit Config" and paste [the JSON configuration file](#json-configuration-file).

-### Configure for Cursor AI

-**Project Configuration**

-For tools specific to a project, create a `.cursor/mcp.json` file in your project directory.
-This allows you to define MCP servers that are only available within that specific project.

-**Global Configuration**

-For tools that you want to use across all projects, create a `\~/.cursor/mcp.json` file in your home directory.
-This makes MCP servers available in all your Cursor workspaces.

 ### JSON configuration file.